-SPA 399: Service Learning in Spanish 1-6 Credit Hour(s)
+SPA 399: Service Learning in Spanish

 Fulfills core competency: Civic Responsibility.
 Service Learning.
 Students will perform service in Spanish in a variety of settings: schools, community organizations, social service agencies etc. Projects will vary depending on student interest.
 Students will conduct a needs assessment of the agency or individual, decide on a project or continue on a previously developed project, and actively participate in implementing the plan.
 Prerequisite: 3 credits of SPA 300 level or permission of instructor.
 (UG)